 Eating was a function necessary for strength and endurance.
 I had to eat.
 But I knew what the problem was.
 I had to know if Tex was alive.
 I was risking a lot of Marines to find out if Tex was alive.
 I so wanted him to be alive.
 The corpsman could have been wrong.
 The Gunny might have abandoned him because it was too dangerous to stay on the other bank without direct fire support or reinforcement.
 My mind roiled with possibilities because every time I tried to consign Tex to being dead I couldn’t do it.
 The Marines around me were supporting the badly designed plan because they believed it was how Marines should act, which was kind of astounding all of itself.
 In reality, however, I was taking them on a dangerous expedition because of my own personal inability to let Tex go.

 It was time.
 I called for Zippo to set up the Starlight Scope.
-The conditions were perfect for the device, although, since it wasn’t truly usable when moving, it could only serve to layout the exact course of the move across the river and possibly assure that nobody else was about in the night.
+The conditions were perfect for the device, although, since it wasn’t truly usable when moving, it could only serve to lay out the exact course of the move across the river and possibly assure that nobody else was about in the night.

 After only a few minutes of viewing it was evident that there was nothing moving in the darkness except the water.
-The mist had retreated and the cloud cover that dropped it pulled back and piled above the distant mountains, like a used and rumpled table cloth.
+The mist had retreated and the cloud cover that dropped it pulled back and piled above the distant mountains, like a used and rumpled tablecloth.
 I stared at the spot where I knew Tex’s body had to be, but it wasn’t there.
 I pulled back from the scope to rub my eye before going at it again.
 Finally, I found him.
 His feet were no longer dangling in the water, and he was laying on his back rather than his stomach.
 There was no more detail available because of the low light and how the scope began to fragment scenery if it was too far away.
 Tex did not move, but, except for the lapping water at his feet, he hadn’t been moving the first time either.
 The Gunny was much more than likely right about his being dead, and I knew it from a calculated risk standpoint, but there was another point.
 I’d somehow survived with the company for two weeks, and I’d pushed the very edge of luck’s envelope to do it.
-How much farther was I going to be able to go unless at some very near point in time the company came to accept me and do more than let me live at its discretion.
-I knew now, however, that all commanders survived with some sort of discretion from their men.
-In real combat.
+How much farther was I going to be able to go unless at some very near point in time the company came to accept me and do more than let me live at its discretion?
+I knew now, however, that all commanders survived with some sort of discretion from their men in real combat.
 The rest of believed discipline and behavior was all media hype, Hollywood mythology or training nonsense.

 The clouds were unfolding and moving back over the scene when I finally handed the scope back to Zippo.
 There would be no working into the light of dawn because the enemy was sitting up there on the western high ground, just waiting for new targets to appear on that open field of fire where Tex lay.
 The plan had to be executed in complete darkness, and that was going to be a challenge all by itself in spite of the enemy.
 I knew if I lost Marines in a plan to bring back a dead Army officer that I was toast with the Gunny and the company.
 If I brought him back and there were no losses, then different decisions would have to be made about me and what I was trying to do.
 I didn’t know what those differences would be but I knew I needed to have them in my life to continue to have a life.

-“I need Jurgens, Sugar Daddy and the rest of the team, here and now,” I ordered Stephens.
+“I need Jurgens, Sugar Daddy and the rest of the team, here and now,” I ordered Stevens.
 Mist was again falling from the sky.
 I reflexively looked upward but could see nothing in the sky.
 It was stygian black and therefore a friend to my plan, unless one of us fell into the torrent of water and was lost down the river folds heading south into enemy territory and almost certain death.

 I waited while the men gathered around me.
 Jurgens and Sugar Daddy came with their Marines.
 I couldn’t see most of them, but I knew they were all there.
 I hadn’t expected all of them.
-I was heartened by what I felt was some kind of group support but I also was still afraid of most of them, and I was going to be going straight out into dead darkness in front of them.
+I was heartened by what I felt was some kind of group support but I also was still afraid of most of them, and I was going to be going straight out into the dead darkness in front of them.
 Tex was dead.
 I knew it in my heart of hearts because it was impossible to believe that neither the Gunny nor the corpsman would have left him over there, alone and alive.
 But I had to know down in my core, and I could only find that out for certain one way.